Tips for installing the machine on FI

 .

-Regular wake-on-LAN wake-up
+Regular wake-up via Wake-on-LAN

 Server-specific recommendations

-Consult with us on the purchase of servers
+Consult with us when purchasing servers

 Auto power-on